ScrappyXII/HealthCatalyst/README.md

 * Build All (or Rebuild All) in Visual Studio
 * Run the project in Visual Studio

+The Health Catalyst People Search app will be loaded in the browser.
+You can then:
+* Click Search People and it will display all the seeded people
+* Enter search criteria to filter the results, such as entering the letter M and clicking Search People
+* Enter search criteria that will display no results, such as entering a ! and clicking Search People

 ### Simulating Slow Searches

 To simulate a slow search, please use Google Chrome.